-After decades of researching and planning, we’re taking the first steps towards making Gunston Hall’s landscape even more authentic.
-The one-acre site overlooking the Potomac River will be will be restored to its 18th-century appearance.
+After decades of researching and planning, we’re taking steps towards making Gunston Hall’s landscape even more authentic.
+The Riverside Garden is a one-acre site overlooking the Potomac River and will be will be restored to its 18th-century appearance.
 When finished, its layout and plantings will be a must-see destination for all.

 Features of the garden will include: